 1. Flight 001 Spacepak Set Plus Camo

-Snazzy and practical: That’s the appeal of Flight 001’s Spacepak system, which comprises three sizes of durable nylon packing cubes—labeled Mini Toiletry, Underwear, and Clothes—for maximum versatility.
-Inner, zippered compartments allow you to keep clean and dirty garments separate—a major plus, to say the least—while grab handles make it easy to tote the cubes as carryon or on-the-go bags.
+Snazzy and practical if you are packing for a cruise or packing for a flight: That’s the appeal of Flight 001’s Spacepak system, which comprises three sizes of durable nylon packing cubes—labeled Mini Toiletry, Underwear, and Clothes—for maximum versatility.
+Inner, zippered compartments allow you to keep clean and dirty garments separate—a major plus, to say the least—while grab handles make it easy to tote the cubes as a carryon or on-the-go bags.
 The flashy, multicolored camouflage pattern means you’re traveling with a bit of flair, too.

 - No. of Cubes: 3

 - Smallest: 9.5 x 5 x 3 in.

 - Largest: 11.25 x 15.5 x 5.25 in.